medcomdk/MedCom-FHIR-Communication/docs/index.md

 #### 2.2.2.1 Scenario #1 - Normally successful unsolicited message or request message flow with acknowledgement request (Google translated)

-An unsolicited message or request message is sent with a new request for a positive acknowledgement from the Sending System to a Receiving System.
+An unsolicited message or request message is sent with a new request for a positive acknowledgement from the Sending EcoSystem to a Receiving EcoSystem.
-The Receiving System **SHALL** always send a positive acknowledgement to the Sending System.
+The Receiving EcoSystem **SHALL** always send a positive acknowledgement to the Sending EcoSystem.

 #### 2.2.2.2 Scenario #2 - Duplicate an unchanged message with a positive acknowledgement request (Google translated)

 Duplication of an unchanged message can be done in one of the following ways:

-- An error may have occurred in the flow from the Sending System to the Receiving System with subsequent duplication of a message in scenario 1a.
+- An error may have occurred in the flow from the Sending EcoSystem to the Receiving EcoSystem with subsequent duplication of a message in scenario 1a.
-- The Sending System may inadvertently send a duplicate of message
+- The Sending EcoSystem may inadvertently send a duplicate of message

-The messages are completely identical and as a consequence the message with request for positive acknowledgement arrives at the Receiving System more than once.
+The messages are completely identical and as a consequence the message with request for positive acknowledgement arrives at the Receiving EcoSystem more than once.

-The Receiving System **SHALL** ignore the contents of the duplicate instances of the message, but **SHALL** acknowledge a duplicate message in the same way as the original message.
+The Receiving EcoSystem **SHALL** ignore the contents of the duplicate instances of the message, but **SHALL** acknowledge a duplicate message in the same way as the original message.
 A positive acknowledgement may not be sent first and then a negative acknowledgement or vice versa.
-The Receiving System **SHALL** never display several instances of a message in a message overview, but **SHALL** log in a system log that reception of a duplicate message has taken place.
-If the Sending System of the message has received acknowledgement already after the Receiving System's acknowledgement of a message's first instance, the Sending System **SHALL** similarly ignore the duplicate instances of the acknowledgement.
-The Sending System **SHALL** never display multiple instances of the same acknowledgement in a message summary, but **SHALL** log in a system log that acknowledgement of a duplicate has taken place.
+The Receiving EcoSystem **SHALL** never display several instances of a message in a message overview, but **SHALL** log in a system log that reception of a duplicate message has taken place.
+If the Sending EcoSystem of the message has received acknowledgement already after the Receiving EcoSystem's acknowledgement of a message's first instance, the Sending EcoSystem **SHALL** similarly ignore the duplicate instances of the acknowledgement.
+The Sending EcoSystem **SHALL** never display multiple instances of the same acknowledgement in a message summary, but **SHALL** log in a system log that acknowledgement of a duplicate has taken place.

 #### 2.2.2.3 Scenario #3 - (Re) Sending Unchanged Message (Google translated)

 Correct retransmission of a message.
-The Sending System **SHALL** form a new envelope with a new ID and time of dispatch.
+The Sending EcoSystem **SHALL** form a new envelope with a new ID and time of dispatch.
 Since there has been no change in the letter section, the rest of the message remains identical.
 The message is sent and acknowledged as a completely new message according to Scenario #1 or Scenario #2.
 Re-dispatches are always done manually and should be in accordance with the normal response time for the specific message flow.

 #### 2.2.2.4 Scenario #4 - Message is sent normally, acknowledgement is lost along the way (Google translated)

-As Scenario #1, but where acknowledgement is lost along the way from the Sending System to the Receiving System.
+As Scenario #1, but where acknowledgement is lost along the way from the Sending EcoSystem to the Receiving EcoSystem.
 The shipping pattern is like Scenario #3.

 #### 2.2.2.5 Scenario #5 - (Re-) Sending Modified Message (Google translated)